 Armed only with a wire hanger, thieves can either hook the code to the release handle or hook the release handle directly?
 After this, all they have to do is lift the garage door using their arms and they are in your house.

 Once they have gotten this far, your home is at a risk.
-The burglars will see the sign outside on the front that shows that you have an alarm system, so they will kick the open but they don’t go in. the alarm system will be tripped, this in turn alerts the police.
+The burglars will see the sign outside on the front that shows that you have an alarm system, so they will kick the open but they don’t go in.
+The alarm system will be tripped and alerts the police.
 The police officers will come and check everything, the windows, and the door but fail to notice the thief who is hiding in the garage.
 After they confirm that everything is secured they go back to the station.

-As concerns the advisability of providing a “how to” on breaking into a garage with a coat hanger, over 1 million people have already viewed the video on YouTube.
+As concerns, the advisability of providing a “how to” on breaking into a garage with a coat hanger, over 1 million people have already viewed the video on YouTube.
 Some of them live on a street near you, and they are not all honest.
-The emphasis here is on how you can prevent being a victim of a six second break-in
+The emphasis here is American Veteran Garage Door’s you can prevent being a victim of a six-second break-in

 Take a plastic zip tie that you can at any home improvement store.
 Threat the zip through the emergency release slack.
 It’s strong enough to prevent the slack from being pulled open by a hanger.
 But then you can burst the zip tie during an emergency.
 This is a five dollar insurance policy that will leave the thief and the hanger out of shape.